 Lista was a beautiful place.
 It had a real innocence about it which may have been why the Vampires had enjoyed targeting it for so long.
 The pack of Vampires that had terrorised the town were led by a particularly vicious member of their kind named Dierck, who had been turned sometime in the 15th century.

 He was a survivor, having lived through the rule of the Vandals (Demonic rivals of Vampires who ruled Europe for many centuries) and during the second world war.
 Unlike most other members of his kind he did not join the side of the Nazi’s during the conflict.
-He generally tended to attack small rural areas, as they would obviously be not only be more vulnerable, but wouldn’t draw attention to him either.
+He generally tended to attack small rural areas.

 Lista had been his latest target.
 For months his Vampires had been visiting the town every night, dragging people away, men women, children even infants.
 Their victims remains would usually be found strung up in trees near the town for their families to find the next day.

 The people at first were too scared to do anything against the monsters.
-They thought they could hide from them, even appease them, but when it became obvious that nothing could hold back these Demons cruelty.
-The people finally fought back.
+They thought they could hide from them, even appease them, but when it became obvious that the Demons couldn’t be bargained with, the people finally fought back.

 They managed to catch the Vampire gang off guard.
 The Vampires were not expecting the humans to turn on them.
 They believed that they had been terrorised to the point where they were completely docile, which would prove to be a fatal mistake for some of the blood suckers.